National Spelling Bee Finals

 - SSB (Senior Spelling Bee): Grades 4, 5, 6, 7 and 8

 - A contestant may request to have the word pronounced again or ask for a definition, language origin, parts of speech, or a usage of the word in a sentence.
-No alternate definitions are given.
+No alternate definitions are given

 - A contestant is allowed 30 seconds to start spelling a word.
 The judge may award zero points to any contestant who ignores a request to start spelling.
-This 30 second period excludes the time expended in step 11 above.
+This 30 second period excludes the time expended in the step above.

 - Once a contestant starts spelling, he/she may stop and start over.
 In retracing, there can be no change of letters or their sequence from that of the previous attempt.
 If any letter or the sequence is changed in the respelling, the contestant will be awarded zero points.

-- In case more than one spelling is listed for a word in the Webster's dictionary, the particular spelling enunciated by the contestant shall be accepted as correct, if the word either matches the pronunciation and definition provided by the pronouncer, or is clearly identified as being a standard variant of the word the contestant has been asked to spell.
+- In case more than one spelling is listed for a word in the Merriam Webster's unabridged dictionary, the particular spelling enunciated by the contestant shall be accepted as correct, if the word either matches the pronunciation and definition provided by the pronouncer, or is clearly identified as being a standard variant of the word the contestant has been asked to spell.
 No other source is allowed in this regard.

-- If a word has one or more homonyms, the pronouncer shall indicate that the word is a homonym and define it so as to distinguish the homonym.
+- If a word has one or more homonyms, the pronouncer shall indicate that the word is a homonym and define it to distinguish the homonym.
 If the listed word is not properly identified, any correct spelling of any homonym is acceptable.

 - Based on the cumulative scores of Phase I (30 words) and II (3 rounds), for a total score of 33 , the judges determine a list of up to top 15 contestants who advance to Phase III.
 Because of potential ties, the judges use the tie-breaker rules outlined below to arrive at the top contestants to go into Phase III.
 While contestants are divided into groups in Phase II, those selected for Phase III are seated in one room.
 This is an elimination phase.
 The words in this phase are selected from external sources.